Shimorina/human-evaluation-datasheet/sheet/markdown/human-evaluation-datasheet.md

     or alternative, information about the conditions in which evaluators carry out assessments, not covered by the options above.

-## 3.3.8: Unless the evaluation is carried out at a place of the evaluators’ own choosing, briefly describe the (range of different) conditions in which evaluators carry out the evaluations.
+### Question 3.3.8: Unless the evaluation is carried out at a place of the evaluators’ own choosing, briefly describe the (range of different) conditions in which evaluators carry out the evaluations.

 *What to enter in the text box*: use this space to describe the variations in the conditions in which evaluators carry out the